TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-issueswithanazurepurchasesignupupgrade-azuresubscriptions.md

    * [Remove any spending limits](https://docs.microsoft.com/azure/billing/billing-spending-limit)
    * If you are getting an error, please [Add/Update Credit Card](https://docs.microsoft.com/azure/billing/billing-how-to-change-credit-card) to your Azure Profile and convert the offer to Pay-As-You-Go

+* Unable to sign-up for Azure for student offer due to error message "**You are not eligible for an Azure subscription**":<br>
+This could be due to an unmanaged Active Directory tenant issue.
+Please follow the steps below:

 **Encountering browser issues  (Browser hangs, keeps spinning, does not load, etc.)**<br>